krisswiltshire30/CV/README.md

 Taking information about a project and creating clear concise documentation is a point of pride for me.
 Be it in the form of a well written readme, a wiki page outlining our process for a project, or taking the minutes of a team meeting.

 #### Knowledge sharer
 I find knowledge sharing to be one of the most important aspects of working in a great team.
-From working in teams at makers, to my past career, I have found that one person holding all the information can expose a single point of failure.
+From working in teams at Makers, to my past career, I have found that one person holding all the information can expose a single point of failure.
 Not only does knowledge sharing allow a team to all be  on the same level, but sharing what you have learnt can help consolidate your understanding.

 ## Education